keithjgrant/keithjgrant.com/content/posts/2018/09/wont-you-be-my-neighbor.md

 - I agree it’s not perfect, and I hope we can continue to iterate and improve on it.
 But it’s what we have to work with.
 - I don’t think you’re an idiot if you don’t know it.
 - That question was particularly misleading.
 - Despite all the dust I’ve kicked up in the past, I’m not completely opposed to CSS-in-JS.
-In fact, I brought it [Emotion](https://emotion.sh/) as an option for a project as recently as last week.
+In fact, I brought up [Emotion](https://emotion.sh/) as an option for a project as recently as last week.